Uniform convergence to the Airy line ensemble: Kernel convergence for Bernoulli walks

 There is an implicit dependence on $n$ in $L_t$ that will be suppressed throughout the proof.
 After deforming the contours for $J_n$, all the weight will come from a region of size $O(\rho_n^{-1})$ around the double critical point $\de_n$, where

 Near $\de_n$, we will pick up the first non-trivial Taylor expansion term in each of $L, L_t,$ and $L_x$: these become the $u^3, u^2$, and $u$ terms respectively in the limiting integrand $G$, see \eqref{E:G-formula}.
+This will be made precise in the forthcoming proof of Proposition \ref{P:kern-cvg}.

-In order to guarantee that the error terms drop away, we need to show that the distance from the critical point $\de$ to each of the distinguished points $0, 1,$ and $-\be^{-1}$ goes to $\infty$ with $n$ after rescaling by $\rho_n$.
+In order to guarantee that the error terms in our asymptotics drop away, we need to show that after rescaling the complex plane by $\rho^{-1}_n$, the distance from the critical point $\de$ to each of the distinguished points $0, 1,$ and $-\be^{-1}$ goes to $\infty$ with $n$.

 \begin{lemma} Let $m_n, \be_n$ be sequences with $m_n \be_n > n$ such that the spatial scaling parameter $\chi_n \to \infty$ as $n \to \infty$.
 Then as $n \to \infty$, we have that

 \end{lemma}

 \begin{proof} Since $\de_n \rho_n = \chi_n$, and since $\be_n > 0$, the first two convergences are immediate.
 It remains to prove the third convergence.
 For readability of the formulas, we will write $\al = m_n/n, \be = \be_n$ and write $\ga', \ga''$ for the derivatives of the arctic curve evaluated at $m_n$.
 We can expand out the spatial scaling parameter $\chi_n$ using the formula \eqref{E:tau-xi-bern} in Theorem \ref{T:main-walk} as: